darkn3rd/script-tut/csh/README.md

 Beyond these quirks, the language is extremely limited.
 Here are a few of the limitations I have found:

-  * cannot store any type of float, even as a string.
+  * C-Sehll cannot store any type of float, even as a string.
 Thus "3.14" can never be saved into any variable, even if used as a string.
-  * NO functions or subroutines (clever hacks with alias and goto is a workaround)
+  * C-Shell does not support *subroutines* or *functions*.
+There might be some clever hacks with `alias` or `goto :label` to get some of this functionality.
+  * C-Shell simulates *array* functionality using space-delimited strings, which can be processed using a collection loop or through an index.
     * arrays items cannot be inserted by index, they must be concatenated into an existing array.
     * arrays items can be retrieved by an index.
+  * C-Shell definitely does not suport *associative arrays*.

 Lastly, besides BATCH programming, this language has the ***LEAST*** capabilities of any scripting language.
 There are reasons many a system administrator are saying "*don't use it*".
 Unless job security is needed, such as C Shell that spawns Awk scripts that sub-shell perl one-liners that may call C Shell again, I don't see the utility... :)